lukaemon/mission-sae/README.md

 The critical question right now is: **SAE and learned features are promising.
 How to create principled evaluation and iterate faster?**

---

-Start training 32k SAE for gpt2 using paper's spec.

 # 0706
 7hr training data generation starts.
 Now I can relate to the mental state of `Mark Watney` during solar power charging session.
 One big difference: I can take a walk to a beautiful beach or park, he was stuck in a minivan size rover.
+Poor man...

+--